felix-lang/felix/doc/tutorial/integers.rst

     23
     42

-You can also put an underscore between any two digits:
+You can also put an underscore or single quote between any two digits:

 .. code-block:: felix

     123_456
+    123'456

 Negation
 --------